-5. You’re a new customer
+5. If you’re a new customer

 That way, you get a feel for how the business is run, how you’re treated and the quality of the merchandise before you hand over a card that links to your checking account.

-6. Buy now, take delivery later
+6. When you buy now, take delivery later

 Buying now but taking delivery days or weeks from now?
 A credit card offers dispute rights that a debit card typically does not.

-7. Recurring payments
+7. For recurring payments